install.packages("devtools")

 stics_exe |

-Path to the STICS executable (required when run_simulations = TRUE) |
+Path to the STICS executable (required) |

 usms_workspace |

-Path to the USMs input data directory (required when init_workspace = TRUE) |
+Path to the USMs input data directory (required) |

 metadata_file |

-Path to the metadata CSV file describing simulations (required when init_workspace = TRUE) |
+Path to the metadata CSV file describing simulations (required when run_simulations = TRUE) |

 eval_workspace |

-Path to the evaluation workspace — required |
+Path to the evaluation workspace — (required for evaluation) |

 output_dir |